StealthBadger747/URL-Shortener/README.md

 - Jetty for the webserver (both frontend and api hosted there).
 - Redis as a database (optional).
   - It was chosen because of my familiarity however there are a couple downsides.
+  - I also use a Bloom Filter in addition to Redis in order to pre-filter calls to it.
+This saves time and resources, knowing if the key has already been seen or not.
   - It takes a snapshot of the database every 60s which I think is acceptable.
   - It is a in memory database so the amount of KV pairs is limited by RAM which is not ideal for a use case where there might be billions of entries.
   - If I had more time I would have used a database like LevelDB or Cassandra.
 Or implemented a custom solution using SSTables.